pschool-in/curriculum/content/general-knowledge/gk-2.md

 5. Indian States and state trees

-6. Classical Indian Dance forms and state of origins
+6. Indian Dance forms and state of origins

 ## Content